How to Cook Tempeh

 I have personally done this in the past to make sure that the tempeh didn’t have a bitter taste, but now I find that it is not necessary.

 Tempeh picks up flavors well, and marinating it is a very common way to punch up its flavor before cooking.
-Marinade ingredients for a sauce I use called Asian Sauce include the following:
+We have some terrific oil-free marinating sauces on this website that are great for tempeh.

 soy sauce marinate in bowl with tempeh in background

-Another option, other than a marinade, is using dry seasoning of any combination of spices.
-Herbs like paprika, turmeric, coriander, cilantro, oregano or others can add delightful flavor to tempeh.
+Another option, other than a marinade, is using dry seasoning or any combination of spices.
+Herbs like paprika, turmeric, coriander, cilantro, oregano, or others can add delightful flavor to tempeh.

 Methods for cooking tempeh